 And of course, the text is right-aligned by default.
 Centered text is also acceptable.

-The letters of Arabic alphabet differ in width from those in the Latin alphabet, which creates a visual difference on the site.
+The letters of the Arabic alphabet differ in width from those in the Latin alphabet, which creates a visual difference on the site.
 So, don't forget to test "bottlenecks" such as input fields, where there is a chance that the entire text will not fit.
-Our advice is to leave a little more horizontal space for RTL-languages.
+Our advice is to leave a little more horizontal space for mobile application localization to RTL.

 Arabic names were historically based on a long naming system.
 Their structure is the given name, a patronymic or series of patronymics and the family name.
 For such cases, three fields should be provided.

-Another tip not only for RTL, but for multi-lingual sites in general.
+Another tip not only for RTL, but for multilingual sites and apps localization in general.
 Make the choice of language simple and understandable for users:

 Image from priority-software.com

-How to turn an LTR mockup into an RTL:
+How to turn an LTR mockup into an RTL during the right-to-left app localization:

 · place text fields and icons on the opposite side;